uber/RxDogTag/README.md

 ## Development

-Javadocs and KDocs for the most recent release can be found here: https://uber.github.io/RxDogTag/0.x/
+Javadocs for the most recent release can be found here: https://uber.github.io/RxDogTag/0.x/

 Snapshots of the development version are available in [Sonatype's snapshots repository][snapshots].